 (38) EPA--The United States Environmental Protection Agency.

-(39) Federal laws and rules--Applicable federal laws and regulations adopted in these sections:
+(39) Federal laws and rules--Applicable federal laws and regulations adopted in this paragraph :

 (A) Toxic Substances Control Act (15 United States Code §2681 et seq.)
 Title IV, and the rules adopted by the EPA under that law for authorization of state programs;